Choosing Your Perfect Plasmid Backbone

 Tags and fusion proteins are excellent tools for further understanding the function of your favorite gene.
 For example, fusing your protein to an epitope tag, such as Flag or HA, will allow you to easily identify your protein using an antibody against that epitope.
 This could allow you to conduct western blots or immunoprecipitations of your favorite gene even if you do not have an antibody against it.
 Another common scenario is fusing your protein to another protein, such as GFP, which allows you to visualize the cellular localization of your protein.

-Just remember that when you are designing your plasmid you should keep your gene "in frame" with the fusion protein.
+Additionally, tags are commonly added to aid in protein purification.
+Just remember to remove the stop codon for C-terminal tags and omit the start codon for N-terminal tags.
+And when you are designing your plasmid you should keep your gene "in frame" with the fusion protein.
 This means that the final product should be translated as a single string of amino acids that preserves the sequence of your gene and of the fusion protein.

 Tag or Fusion Protein | Common uses | Representative Empty Backbones |